 Click on the photo to download a larger, print-quality image.

 Mark Lloyd has devoted a career at the crossroads of media and communications policy.
 He has worked as a lawyer, a public policy researcher and advocate, and as a journalist.
-He is an affiliate professor of Public Policy at the Georgetown University Public Policy Institute, where he occasionally teaches a course on The Public Policy of Communications.
+He is a visiting professor and Wallis Annenberg Chair at the USC-Annenberg School of Journalism and Communication, where he teaches courses in media law and public policy of communications.

 From 2009-2012 he served as the associate general counsel and chief diversity officer at the Federal Communications Commission.
 Mr. Lloyd advised the Commission on how to promote diverse participation in the communications field, including work on the National Broadband Plan and the Market Entry Barriers Effecting the Critical Information Needs of All Americans.